Mobile Communication & Information Devices

 Group 2 employees who wish to have a mobile CID for personal use are expected to carry a second individually owned device.
 University-owned and supported CIDs are for business purposes only.

-All mobile devices and services, whether funded from University, KUCR, KUMCRI or KUEA resources, must be justified on the basis of work assignments, must be recommended by the employee's department head and the appropriate dean, director, vice chancellor, or vice provost.
+All mobile devices and services, whether funded from the University, KU Center for Research, Inc. (KUCR), KUMC Research Institute (KUMCRI), or KU Endowment Association (KUEA), must be justified on the basis of work assignments, must be recommended by the employee's unit head and the appropriate dean, director, vice chancellor, or vice provost.
 Each campus is responsible for establishing procedures for approval.

 All employees in Group 1 will receive supplemental salary up to a specified amount per pay period to cover the cost of mobile communication and information devices and services.
 An employee may not receive more than one mobile CID salary supplement.
 The amount of supplemental salary authorized is based on whether the supervisor has determined that the employee requires voice only, data only, or voice and data service in order to perform duties.
 Supplemental salary to cover the cost of mobile CIDs is subject to payroll tax withholdings.
 It does not constitute an increase in base pay, will not be included in any percentage calculations for increase to base pay, and does not qualify as compensation for retirement contribution purposes.
 See the Salary Supplement table under the heading of “Mobile Communication and Information Device (CID)” for currently approved supplemental salary amounts.